arm/mlia/README.md

 | "mix_gaussian_large" |       2.0      |        1.0        |
 | "mix_gaussian_small" |       1.6      |        0.3        |

+An example of using an optimization profile can be seen below:

 ```bash
 ##### An example for using optimization Profiles
 mlia optimize ~/models/ds_cnn_large_fp32.tflite \